Search:

 7. Avoid sitting on a high, expensive bed or seat with pride.
 Also avoid sitting on animal skins.

-1. The motivation is a negative attitude such as attachment, anger, etc.
+1. The motivation is a destructive attitude such as attachment, anger, etc.

 3. One does the action.
 If one tells someone else to kill, steal or lie, it is also a transgression.

-The first time one takes the precepts, it is done from a master.
+The first time one takes the precepts, it is done from a spiritual mentor.
 Thereafter, one can do the ceremony before a Buddha image by regarding it as the actual Buddha.

 Preliminary prayers

-First recite the morning prayers.
-Then sit down and recite the seven limb prayer, and the mandala offering.
-Generate a strong wish to attain enlightenment for the benefit of all sentient beings, and with that motivation, kneel down and take the precepts.
+First recite the abbreviated recitations through the mandala offering.
+Then generate a strong wish to attain awakening for the benefit of all sentient beings.
+With that motivation, kneel on your right knee and take the precepts.

 Taking the precepts